Department of Slavonic Studies

 The following websites offer good coverage of events in Russia, both in English and in Russian:

-Youtube is also an excellent source of authentic Russian language material.
-You can find Russian films, Russian television, Russian music and many other entertaining Russian materials there with just a little creative searching.
+Youtube is an excellent source of authentic Russian language material.
+You can find Russian films and cartoons, Russian television, Russian music and many other entertaining Russian materials there with just a little creative searching.
+This site, for example, has Russian films with English subtitles by the leading Russian film studio Mosfilm:

 Read as widely as you can on topics in Russian history, culture, and literature before starting your course.
 You will find specific reading suggestions in the online bibliography for Ru 1, but you may also just want to read Russian fiction, poetry, or journalism on your own.
 The more Russian literature and history you read (whether in the original or in translation) the better.
 Translations of the major novels of Dostoevskii, Tolstoi, Turgenev, Bulgakov, Solzhenitsyn, Petrushevskaia, and Pelevin are widely available.
 Bristol Classics (Duckworth) publish a range of short annotated texts in Russian.

-Russian books can be difficult to locate.
-The best-stocked bookstores in the UK are: Grant & Cutler Ltd., 55-57 Great Marlborough Street, London W1V 2AY (tel: 0207-734 2012), GrantandCutler.com, and, for Russian books, Thornton's Bookshop.
+The best-stocked bookstores for Russian books in the UK are: Grant & Cutler Ltd., 55-57 Great Marlborough Street, London W1V 2AY (tel: 0207-734 2012); Russkiy Mir, 3 Goodge Street, London, W1T 2PL; and Thornton's Bookshop.
 Heffers Bookshop in Cambridge will have copies of some set texts by the beginning of the Michaelmas Term.
 You may also order books online from amazon.com, abebooks.co.uk, and ozon.ru.
 Many Russian books are available to read free on the web.
 A quick Google search will turn up electronic copies of all the set texts listed above.

 In addition to the compulsory classes, students have the option of attending an extra class run by Mrs N. Franklin.